Cheapest Broome County Heating Oil Price History

 Short Term Trends

-Broome’s overall fuel oil usage fluctuates from year to year based on the severity of the winter.
-As the temperature outside dips, homes’ HVAC systems need to burn more and more fuel oil to maintain the temperature that the thermostat is set to.
+Broome’s overall number two heating oil use changes from year to year depending on winter temperatures.
+As the temperature outside drops, homes’ furnaces need to burn additional heating oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Broome was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Broome County Average Winter Temperature